How to motivate a frontline team to focus all day, every day.

 That’s quite normal, it’s not their business.

-So, you how do you keep your employees motivated and focused on providing consistently excellent service all day, everyday?
+So, how do you keep staff motivated and focused on providing consistently excellent service all day, everyday?

 Encourage each person to identify the reason they should keep their service skills and focus sharp.
 The reason that goes beyond getting paid and doing what you (the boss) or the business wants.

 Ask them to identify their WIIFM: What’s In It For Me?
 Ask them, to ask themselves; “What’s in it for me to provide excellence service to every customer, every day”